 Cottage Food/Home Baker Licensing Application

-Auburn University now offers a licensing program to home bakers in the cottage food industry in order to use Auburn trademarks and other branding on baked goods.
-The program is limited to home bakers and not to bakeries or other businesses with full-time retail storefronts.
+Auburn University offers a licensing program that allows home bakers in the cottage food industry to use Auburn trademarks and other branding on baked goods.
+The program is limited to home bakers and is not available to bakeries or other businesses with full-time retail storefronts.
 Those operations would require a full retail license through CLC.
 See below for definitions and requirements from the Alabama cottage food production law for participation in Auburn’s Cottage Food licensing program.
-The law was revised in May 2021 and you can review a summary of the changes.
+The law was originally passed in 2014 and revised in May 2021.

 Cottage Food